-Luxurious Toka Leya Camp sits in a prime location overlooking the Zambezi River.
+Luxurious Toka Leya Camp enjoys a prime location overlooking the Zambezi River.
 The east side of the camp is shaded beneath a canopy of trees, while the west side enjoys an open setting next to an ancient baobab tree.
-Wildlife around the camp includes elephants and crocodiles along the riverbanks and islands, and lots of resident hippo that often create a ruckus nearby.
+Wildlife around the camp includes elephants and crocodiles along the riverbanks and islands, and plenty of resident hippo that often create a ruckus nearby.
 A wide variety of birds are also on display.

-The camp's 12 tents are raised on wooden stilts and connected by wooden walkways to the main common area, minimizing the footprint on the land.
-Tent interiors utilize earthy hues in harmony with the environs.
+The camp's 12 tents are raised on stilts and connected by wooden walkways to the main common area, minimizing the footprint on the land.
+Tent interiors utilize earthy hues in harmony with the natural environs.
 All have private shaded wooden decks with expansive views over the Zambezi’s braided channels.
-Each tent has individual climate control to ensure a cool summer sanctuary.
+Each tent has individual climate control settings to ensure a cool summer sanctuary.
 Gauzy mosquito nets are draped over poster beds, and spacious en suite bathrooms have double-basin vanities and large showers.
 The camp’s shared central area incorporates a lounge with plush sofas and reading lamps, a bar, and a canvas-sheltered dining area complete with traditional pizza oven.
-A swimming pool surrounded by a large wooden sun deck with lounge chairs overlooking the Zambezi invites a refreshing dip.
+A swimming pool is surrounded by a large wooden sun deck with lounge chairs overlooking the river.

-Activities include a Victoria Falls tour, sunset cruises, fishing excursions and guided nature walks and game drives in Mosi-Oa-Tunya National Park, home to buffalo, giraffe, zebra, wildebeest and impala.
-A wildlife highlight includes the possibility of spotting a white rhinoceros.
-Guests can also explore the town of Livingstone and its museums, and Simonga village near the camp.
-A visit to the village offers a chance to see how local people live, with insights into their culture.
+Activities in the area include a Victoria Falls tour, sunset cruises, and guided nature walks and game drives in Mosi-Oa-Tunya National Park, home to Cape buffalo, giraffe, zebra, wildebeest, impala and more.
+A special highlight includes the possibility of spotting a white rhinoceros in the park.
+Guests can also explore the town of Livingstone and its museums, and a nearby village.
+A visit to the village offers a chance to see how local people live, with insights into their culture and traditions.
 Other activities available at an additional charge include helicopter flights, canoeing, jet boating and whitewater rafting.